 NEW DELHI—The proposed joint venture airline of India’s industrial conglomerate Tata Sons and Singapore Airlines is likely to begin flight operations in September.
 In an application to the aviation regulator—the Directorate General of Civil Aviation (DGCA)—the as-yet unnamed airline proposes to start operations September 1 from its New Delhi hub.
 "Tata-SIA plans to engage initially domestic and eventually international full service scheduled passenger airline ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Tata-SIA Venture Hopes To Start Flying In September".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Tata-SIA Venture Hopes To Start Flying In September".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.